cyclus/cyclus.github.com/basics/get_and_build.rst

 Environment
 -----------

-In order to utlize the `RelaxNG` input schema, it is necessary to set an environment variable that directs our search algorithm to your cyclus.rng file.
-That is, before you run cyclus, you must set the environment variable CYCLUS_SRC_DIR to the path to your src directory.
+The Cyclus output and testing framwork requires knowlege of where some files exist and where to place files.
+Accordingly, the CYCLUS_OUT_DIR environment variable must be set to the path to your build directory.